stop-amertime/cryptic-copilot/README.md

 # A copilot for creating cryptic crosswords.

 Computers should help us, not replace us.
-Setterbot is designed to help you construct cryptic crosswords, by finding patterns of sub-words, anagrams and nested words - taking over the mechanical parts, setting you up to take over with the creative flair that only a human can provide.
+Setterbot is designed to help you construct cryptic clues and grids, by finding valid words, patterns of sub-words, anagrams and nested words, and so on.
+It takes over the mechanical parts, like grinding through anagrams, giving you a starting point (or saving you the time of finding that out yourself) to unleash the creativity, misdirection and fun that makes humans unique.

 ## What it does: